openstack/api-sig/guidelines/consuming-catalog.rst

 #.
 From the set of remaining candidate endpoints, find the ones that best
    matches the requested ``{service-type}``.
-   (see `Find Endpoint Matching Best Service Type`_)
+   (See `Find Endpoint Matching Best Service Type`_.)

 The remaining ``{candidate-endpoints}`` match the request.
 If there is more than one of them, use the first, but emit a warning to the user that more than one endpoint was left.
 If ``{be-strict}`` has been requested, return an error instead with information about each of the endpoints left in the list.

-.. note:: It would be more correct to throw an error if there is more than one
+.. note:: It would be more correct to raise an error if there is more than one
           endpoint left, but the keystoneauth library returns the first and changing that would break a large number of existing users.
-If one is writing a completely new library from scratch, or a new major version where behavior change is acceptable, defaulting to throwing an error here if there is more than one version left is preferred.
+If one is writing a completely new library from scratch, or a new major version where behavior change is acceptable, it is preferable to raise an error here if there is more than one endpoint left.

 #.
 If v2, the ``{catalog-endpoint}`` is the value of ``{interface}URL``.